Jaclyn Davis

 Welcome

-My name is Jaclyn Davis and I'm a PhD Candidate in Political Science at Columbia University.
+My name is Jaclyn Davis and I'm a Postdoctoral Research Scholar the Columbia University Justice Lab.
+I completed my dissertation in Political Science at Columbia University in 2023.
 My research examines the role of historical legacies in shaping conflict dynamics and reinforcing social divisions today.
 I am primarily interested in understanding the different ways that local justice systems such as courts, police, or informal norms take shape over time, and the ways that these local systems perpetuate or alleviate inequalities.
 I conducted fieldwork for my dissertation in the Philippines, including time in person in Manila and the southern region of Mindanao, as well as remote fieldwork through phone surveys and qualitative interviews.
 Prior to doctoral fieldwork, I conducted interviews in US prisons, jails, courts, and communities on the topic of community reintegration after incarceration.
 I employ archival research, semi-structured interviews, survey experiments, and administrative records to generate new datasets and novel measures.

 You can reach me by email at jaclyn.davis[at]columbia.edu